 Feeling cornered, Jonah, not for the first time that day stormed out of the house and stood on the veranda, glancing up and down the street.
 Seven o’clock in the evening, the stream of traffic had slowed down somewhat.
 There were now just a handful of people still about.
 He saw a girl that he recognised passing by, wearing a uniform from the supermarket where she worked.
 He had seen her many times in the morning, on her way to work.
 In fact he saw her every day, except for Sundays, which he guessed was her day off.
 He reflected that she was lucky to have that kind of arrangement.
 She was probably the church going type, he thought.
 In which case having Sundays off work was a blessing for her.
 Certainly she seemed happy about going home now.
 Maybe already looking forward to church tomorrow.
 A pretty girl, too.
 He would have to wait until Monday morning to see her again, and he was a little disappointed about that.
 Jonah sat down on the veranda steps, and the little voice inside his head told him again that he had been in this poor neighbourhood for too long.

 Definitely far too long.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Steyn KundizezaWrite a Review